JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `approveExitRecovery.send(options)`

 Indicate approval to exit colony recovery mode.
-This function can only be called by an address assigned the `RECOVERY_ROLE`.
+This function can only be called by an address assigned the colony `RECOVERY` role.

 **Options**